alissin/little-big-tips/_pattern-algorithm/singleton/README.md

     ...
 ```

 Pretty cool!
-Now, if you want to create another singleton class, for example a `UIManager.cs` or `SoundManager.cs`, you just need to extend `BaseManager.cs` and you are done!
+Now, if we want to create another singleton class, for example a `UIManager.cs` or `SoundManager.cs`, we just need to extend `BaseManager.cs` and we are done!

 #### Classes:
 [BaseManager.cs](./BaseManager.cs), [GameManager.cs](./GameManager.cs)